Rocky Adkins: Political positions

+Rocky Adkins, senior advisor to Gov. Andy Beshear, addresses the crowd on April 12, 2026, during a parade in downtown Winchester celebrating George Rogers Clark's boys and girls basketball state championships.

 Adkins supports "a fully-funded pension system" and the use of medicinal marijuana, which he believes could provide income to help fund public pensions.
 He also believes the state legislature needs to work with the federal government to try to expand Medicaid.

 Adkins opposes increased regulation on gun ownership.

 Philanthropy

 A cancer survivor himself, Adkins sponsors the annual "Rocky Adkins Charity Golf Outing – Cure for Cancer," which has raised over $2.3 million for cancer research since its beginning in 1995.